 Why Choose Jacoby & Meyers for Your Fresno SCI Cases?

-- We have an established track record of success in personal injury law, including multiple seven-figure case outcomes for spinal cord injury victims.
+- We have extensive experience in personal injury law, including representation of spinal cord injury victims in significant cases.

-- Our team of attorneys has specialized experience with spinal cord injury claims in California.
-We understand the nuances and complexities of these specific cases.
+- Our team of attorneys has experience handling spinal cord injury claims in California.
+We understand the nuances and complexities of these specific cases, particularly involving the legal and medical issues.

-- You will receive compassionate and dedicated legal support throughout your SCI case.
-We have earned the trust of tens of thousands of clients through over 50 years of representation.
+- You will receive consistent legal support throughout your SCI case.
+We have represented of various clients for over 50 years.

 - We are right where you need us.
 Our law firm has deep roots in the Fresno community, with a local law office located at 516 W Shaw Ave #200, Fresno, CA 93704.